piaoyapia/Plastic_RIC/README.md

-## 7 classes of plastics defined by the RIC: 🐳
+## 7 classes of plastics defined by the RIC 🐳

 The machine learning model was built with fastai.
 See kaggle for the used training set and a kernel.
 Fastai Version used: 1.0.60 - App runs fine on render.com